 - food poisoning

-Chronic diarrhea in a baby or child could signal an underlying condition, such as:
+Chronic diarrhea in a baby or child

 - inflammatory bowel disease (IBD)